learningbird/lb-jenkins-ssh-slave/README.md

-# lb-transcode-video
+# lb-jenkins-ssh-slave
-The repository for the lb-transcode-video container
+The repository for the lb-jenkins-ssh-slave container

 # Building
 To build this image, tag the commit with your changes and push the tag.
 Jenkins will pick it up and start building